pytorch/tutorials/beginner_source/Pretraining_Vgg_from_scratch.rst

     "E":[3,3,2,3,3,2,3,3,3,3,2,3,3,3,3,2,3,3,3,3,2],
     }

-..
-GENERATED FROM PYTHON SOURCE LINES 267-269

 Next, we define a model class that generates a model with a choice of six versions.

-..
-GENERATED FROM PYTHON SOURCE LINES 269-363

 .. code-block:: default